TBD54566975/technical-steering-committee/rfcs/rfc-0002/README.md

 * Charters should be as explicit as possible in describing deliverables and their acceptance criteria to promote a shared understanding of determining when a work item is to be considered complete.

 * Working Groups shall share updates through the TSC via the Working Group Directly Responsible Individual (DRI).
+The DRI also serves as a decision tie-breaker, should the situation arise.

-Working Groups shall adhere to the TSC's recommendations on regular reviews (whether monthly, quarterly, or on another timeline).
+* Working Groups shall adhere to the TSC's recommendations on regular reviews (whether monthly, quarterly, or on another timeline).

 * Working Group shall ensure that all activities are well-documented: keeping meeting minutes, decision logs, and transparent progress reports, which can all be facilitated through GitHub.

 * Charters may be amended at any time through RFCs run through the TSC.

-* Favor extending/amending charters instead of creating new Working Groups.
+* Favor extending and amending charters instead of creating new Working Groups.
 New Working Groups should be created for distinct work items that would benefit from being given extra focus, direction, and freedom (e.g. Web5 vs tbDEX).

 ### Charter Template